evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-1.md

 the only logical course of action is to use the more effective treatment, now may I--
 ~~~

-The PCs can continue to argue with Birchwell if they're sure they're correct.[^argue]
+The PCs can continue to argue with Birchwell if they're sure they're correct.

 ~~~